- Elements of the Channel API

 These two diagrams illustrate the life of a typical example message sent via Channel API between two different clients using one possible implementation of Channel API.

-This diagram shows Client B sending a message using
+This diagram shows client B sending a message using HTTP

 Example Tic Tac Toe application